jjalmeidadev/jjalmeidadev/README.md

 - 🎧 I'm very eclectic musically, in the sense that I'll always enjoy actual quality songs, with the genres I mostly listen to being **pop, rock, jazz and electronics.**

 - 🏐 In an ironic way, I really enjoy playing sports such as **volleyball and soccer at times**, even though I never practiced them seriously nor was engaged with actual games and teams themselves throughout competitions.
-By the way, my first curiosity would be that **I am a green, yellow and blue cord in Capoeira**, which demonstrates my passion for physical activities.
+By the way, my first curiosity would be that **I am a green, yellow and blue cord in Capoeira**, something that demonstrates my passion for physical activities.

-- 📚 Recently I also began admiring the construction of **philosophies and mythologies**, being topics I'd really like to learn more off
+- 📚 Recently I also began admiring the construction of **philosophies and mythologies**, being topics I'd really like to learn more of

 - ✏️ I have as objectives for 2025 to resume my **drawing and guitar playing** activities